Coherence and avoidance of sure loss for standardized functions and semicopulas: Introduction and motivation

 \section{Introduction and motivation}

 In recent literature on statistical reasoning, imprecise probabilities have become one of the main tools for modeling uncertainty, especially in situations when the use of a precise probability model may be questionable or the exact assessment of probability of events impossible.
 This is often the case in decision making with vague, incomplete, or even conflicting information \cite{MonMirMon14a}, and in risk management \cite{ArtDelEbeHea99}.
-The general theory of imprecise probability \cite{Wal91,AugCooDeCTro14} offers a variety of different models for dealing with imprecision such as lower and upper previsions, lower and upper probabilities, probability boxes, distortion probabilities, capacities, and several others.
+The general theory of imprecise probability \cite{Wal91,AugCooDeCTro14} offers a variety of different models for dealing with imprecision such as lower and upper previsions, lower and upper probabilities, probability boxes, distortion probabilities, capacities, and several others, \cite{Schm23,MonMirPelVic15,MonMirDes20,Sca96}.

 An imprecise model is typically required to satisfy some reasonable consistency conditions.
 Two such conditions are avoidance of sure loss and coherence that were first introduced for lower and upper probabilities \cite{Wal81} and for lower and upper previsions \cite{Wil07}.
-In the behavioural interpretation, avoidance of sure loss means that gambler's assessments of events should not lead to acceptance of bets that would produce net loss, regardless of the outcome.
-Coherence, on the other hand, suggests that the imprecise assessments should be derived from precise assessments in the sense that each admissible value for the probability of an event should be realizable with a precise probability measure of events.
+In the behavioural interpretation, avoidance of sure loss means that a gambler's assessments of events should not lead to acceptance of bets that would produce net loss, regardless of the outcome.
+Coherence, on the other hand, suggests that, given a set of acceptable bets, a gambler should also accept any positive linear combination of these bets.
 A major difference between the precise and imprecise setting is that lower and upper probabilities are not additive functions.
-Instead, they are only monotone with respect to set inclusion, i.e., they are \emph{capacities}.
+Instead, they are generally at least monotone with respect to set inclusion, i.e., they are \emph{capacities}.
 Capacities as a generalization of additive measures were introduced by Choquet in~\cite{Cho54} (see also~\cite{GilSch95} and note that the original definition given there is less general than the one used nowadays).
 Together with semicopulas they give rise to the framework of \emph{universal integrals}~\cite{KleMesPap10} providing a common frame for many non-additive integrals~\cite{Den94}, including the well-known Choquet integral~\cite{Cho54,GilSch94} and Sugeno integral \cite{Sug74,SugMur87,MurSug91}.